riyer8/riyer8/README.md

-## 👋 Hi there, I'm Ramya.
+# 👋 Hi there, I'm Ramya

-I'm a student at [Stanford](https://www.stanford.edu/) majoring in Math and Computer Science.
+ I'm an undergrad at [Stanford University 🌲](https://www.stanford.edu/) majoring in Math and Computer Science!

 ## 🔭 About Me

-I'm deeply excited about the world of technology and am actively engaged in exploring its applications through industry work and research.
-My recent experiences have allowed me to delve into the intersection of **technology and finance**, broadening my perspective on innovative solutions.
+I'm passionate about technology and its applications, particularly at the intersection of **technology and finance**.
+My recent industry work and research have deepened my understanding of innovative solutions in this space.

+Some of my interests are:

+- 📈 Financial Technology
+- 🧠 Artificial Intelligence / Machine Learning
+- 🚀 Startups & Venture Capital
+- 📐 Mathematics
+- ⚛️ Quantum Computing

 ## 📫 Contact me

 Feel free to email me at ramyaiyer@stanford.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/ramya-i).

-Looking forward to building with you!
+## I look forward to building with you!